ply2022/NanoSeqWorkshop/_extras/faq.md

 :   Please check the **setup page** for the
     information regarding setting up your device.

-*Do I have to pay for any of the software?*
-:   No. Everything we have recommended is available for free.

 *Can I just copy and paste the codes from the website?*
 :   Yes, but be careful.
 Only copy the lines with `$` sign.
     The rest of the lines are output of the command.
     The `$` sign itself should not be copied.
-    Also you will have to replace any code enclosed by `< >` with relevant value such as your username or email address.
+    Also, you will have to replace any code enclosed by `< >` with relevant value such as your username or email address.

 *Can we use any email address to replace `<email_adress>`?*
-:   We recommend using your temporary or permanent email address.
+:   We recommend using your email address that you can access easily.

 *I do not know my username or email address?*
 :   Please stay tuned.
 We will provide those information